zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_moltemplate.rst

 Moltemplate Tutorial
 ====================

-In this tutorial, we are going to use the tool :ref:`Moltemplate<moltemplate>` to set up a classical molecular dynamic simulation using the :ref:`OPLS-AA force field <oplsaa2024>`.
-The first task is to describe an organic compound and create a complete input deck for LAMMPS.
+In this tutorial, we are going to use the tool :ref:`Moltemplate
+<Moltemplate1>` from https://moltemplate.org/ to set up a classical
+molecular dynamic simulation using the :ref:`OPLS-AA force field
+<oplsaa2024>`.
+The first task is to describe an organic compound and
+create a complete input deck for LAMMPS.
 The second task is to use moltemplate to build a polymer.
 The third task is to map the OPLS-AA force field to a molecular sample created with an external tool, e.g. PACKMOL, and exported as a PDB file.
 The files used in this tutorial can be found in the ``tools/moltemplate/tutorial-files`` folder of the LAMMPS source code distribution.

 Many more examples can be found here: https://moltemplate.org/examples.html